tshort/julia/ui/website/julia-markdown-readme.md

 Julia Markdown pages are meant to be an easy way to make simple web interfaces or workbooks using [Julia](http://www.julialang.org).
+The target audience is someone who knows Julia and wants to make web applications probably for use on an intranet.

 Markdown is an easy way to make web pages, and Julia already works well through the web using the web REPL.
 Julia code blocks become "live" when Julia Markdown pages are served through the Julia